dh-notes/dhnotes/pages/dh-programs.md

 # Advanced degrees in Digital Humanities

+The list is meant to be global and comprehensive of all types of degrees.
+The list is focused on degrees and certificates granted as part of the main accreditation mechanisms of colleges and universities.
+The list does not take into account the main mechanisms by which a large number of practitioners continue to learn digital humanities today, namely, outside the curriculum.

+List in progress.
+Please submit a pull request or add an issue with your suggestion.

 ## PhD
 - MPhil/PhD in Digital Humanities Research, King's College London, UK
 - PhD in Digital Arts and Humanities, National University of Ireland Maynooth, Ireland